 - Who owns the website or the online store

 - What personal data are collected and why they are collected

-- Cookies - lists the cookies that the web site uses, including social and analysis networks.
+- Cookies - the cookies used by the web site are listed, including those of the social and analysis networks.
 (Facebook, Google Analytics, Twitter, etc.)

 - Who are the third parties who have access to personal data and for what purposes?